boodland/One-Shot-Learning/README.md

 - RunnerVisualizer: To display runner results.
 - Utils: I/O funtionality to read/save state/data.

-Details about the machine learning problem, the implementation details and experiments are explained in detail in the [one shot](https://github.com/boodland/One-Shot-Learning/blob/master/one_shot.ipynb) notebook.
+Details about the machine learning problem, the implementation details and experiments are explained in the [one shot](https://github.com/boodland/One-Shot-Learning/blob/master/one_shot.ipynb) notebook.

 ## Disclaimer